Opinion: Much Of Argentina Wants Its Populists Back

 His campaign's viability is mostly thanks to a recognition of his dicey inheritance from Fernández de Kirchner; her continued unpopularity; and sympathy for Macri's various misfortunes, including economic troubles in Brazil — Argentina's No. 1 trading partner — and a drought that ravaged the country's farms.

-[[CUT >Macri's successful security policies have also helped his image, even amid the economic drama.<]]

-But what is arguably most surprising about Argentina's nail-biting election is [[CUT >not Macri's resilience, but rather<]] the strength of his populist opponents.
+But what is arguably most surprising about Argentina's nail-biting election is the strength of his populist opponents.

 After all, memories of Fernández de Kirchner's turbulent administration have hardly faded.
 She left behind a daunting budget deficit, high inflation and a tangle of market distortions — including price controls, capital controls and trade barriers — that still bedevil her successor and strangle growth.

-[[CUT Should anyone need reminders of her conduct in office,]] She still makes regular court appearances in a string of public corruption cases.
+She still makes regular court appearances in a string of public corruption cases.

 But despite their considerable baggage, Alberto Fernández and Fernández de Kirchner offer Argentines a seemingly irresistible promise: a return to generous public spending on infrastructure, government jobs, social programs and higher wages that appeals to a population accustomed to public largess.